youknowhu/Hippocampus/README.md

 ![listings page](https://res.cloudinary.com/deor0br3s/image/upload/v1523658759/Screen_Shot_2018-04-13_at_2.33.46_PM.png)
 * Listings showcase their photos using the react-slick photo carousel.
 * Listings display their elevation and current weather using their coordinates to ping Google Maps and Open Weather.
-* Listings also display reviews and booking.
+* Listings also display saves, reviews, and bookings.
 ---

 ### Reviews